sid-84/reactProjects/axios-lab/README.md

 ### Setup a temporary database

 - Install the json-server package to hold a json file as the temp db.
+- Install it locally and globally both
     ```bash
+    npm install -g json-server
     npm install json-server
     ```